 Elizabeth ‘Widit’ McLean, Director

 Widit is a retired doctor who has lived and worked in Georgina for more than half her life.
-Now that medicine & child-raising are no longer her focus, she volunteers, both in Georgina and abroad, & she spends her spare time doing art and sports,
+Now that medicine & child-raising are no longer her focus, she volunteers, both in Georgina and abroad, and she spends her spare time doing art and sports.

-She has been a member of the Georgina Historical Society for just a few years, but is interested in preserving the history of Georgina.
-As a child, her mother used to come here with her family, taking the Metropolitan Railway to Filey Beach near Jackson’s Pt.
+She has been a member of the Georgina Historical Society for a few years and is interested in preserving the history of Georgina.
+As a child, her mother used to come here with her family, taking the Metropolitan Railway to Filey Beach near Jackson’s Point.

 Widit has previously been a board member of the Georgina Arts Centre, Hospice Georgina, York County Hospital, the York Region Emergency Health Services Committee, and York Region Artslink.
 She has travelled to Africa, Cambodia and Central America with a Rotary group of volunteers to assist in third world countries.